LarryMad/recipes/yogurt-homemade.md

 17. Tighten the lids on the yogurt to be airtight.
 18. Place the yogurt jars in the refrigerator.
 19. Wait at least three hours after putting the yogurt in the refrigerator to let the yogurt chill and further solidify prior to serving.
-20. The yogurt in the sealed jars will stay good for at least 7-10 days after making it.
+20. The yogurt in the sealed jars will stay good for 7-10 days after making it.
 I recommend finishing a jar within a few days after opening it.